DPotoyan/Statmech4ChemBio/04_ideal_systems.md

-E. Entropy and Information
+E. Ideal Systems
 =======================

-In this module we are going to learn about the information theoretic definition of entropy
+In this module we are going to apply the machinery of equilibirum statistical mechanics to gain microscopic insight into thermodynamics of non-interacting (ideal) systems.
+These are classical and quantum gases made up of mono di and polyatomic moleculues.